-It is not a good night for smuggling.
+It is not a good night for smuggling in Alentejo.
 The nearly full moon bathes the land in a ghostly white light.
 I can see the clear, sharp outline of the hills around me.
 I can even see moon shadows cast by cork trees 200m away.
 Smugglers would be easy pickings for border guards on a night like this.

 It’s easy to get caught up in imagined skirmishes with border patrols when paths lead into the hills all around us, paths that were used by smugglers plying their trade between villages and towns either side of the Portuguese Spanish border.
 The term ‘border country’ itself conjures up thoughts of an untamed land where life isn’t the same as elsewhere.
 And it’s not inaccurate.
 I can walk a few hundred metres up the hill and jump forward in time an hour.
 When you’re never entirely sure what country you’re in or what the time is it can be a tad unsettling.